 2. Give the cashier your four-digit MyMcDonald’s code BEFORE you order to save money.

-McDonald’s just added the new MyMcDonald’s Rewards Program to the app, which lets you earn points on your purchases, which can be used to get free menu items.
+The MyMcDonald’s Rewards Program (only available on their app) lets you earn points on your purchases, which can be used to get free menu items.

 Before you place your order in person or in the drive-thru, make sure you tap “Earn Points” and give the cashier your four-digit code to get the credit.